Campaign of the Month: June 2014

 In truth, the organization is more of a privately-owned monopoly – not a bank, as such, but also its post office, government registry, tax collection agency, land office, and telegraph office.
 In a nation where air-wave communications are spotty, it remains important for communications.
 There is a Banco Nacional office in every town in Sangria.
 They are privately owned by the Darrian Jargus family, an ancient corporate noble clan mostly based from San Succi.
 The Banco Nacional is the holding for the national currency reserves,

 Sangrian currency has been in circulation since 2818, and follows a traditional 1 Colon = 100 Centavos ratio.
 The Colon is abbreviated to COL$ in most transactions.
-Pegged closely upon the value of the C-Bill (initially 1.05 Colons to the C-Bill), disruptions in the national economy have floated the Colon to an international ratio on the open market of 1 Colon to 0.15 C-Bills, showing a recent increase due to the stability and growth of the nation.
-While coins remain silver-based, its “paper” banknotes are a traditional cotton paper weave, mixed with ballistic nylon filaments, to discourage counterfeiting.
+Pegged closely upon the value of the C-Bill (initially 1.05 Colons to the C-Bill), disruptions in the national economy have floated the Colon to an international ratio on the open market of 1 Colon to 0.25 C-Bills, showing a recent increase due to the stability and industrial growth of the nation.
+While coins remain silver-based, its “paper” banknotes are a traditional cotton-paper weave, mixed with ballistic nylon filaments, to discourage counterfeiting.

 Most citizens of Sangria continue to use the Colon for their transactions, and the 100 Colon and 500 Colon bills tend to be the most popular.
 Corporations tend to use C-Bills for their larger international transactions, but there is a noted lack of Comstar’s hard currency available, so most larger transactions are partly in C-Bills, but mostly international trade certificates (effectively corporate agreement documents representing actual trade goods, such as “Thirty tons of rock salt @ 5000 Cs per ton” ).
 These tend to be universally accepted for large transactions, and in most cases are preferred when the company and its goods in question are internationally recognized.